OliveTin EZ-Start: A New Way to Deploy OliveTin-for-Channels Using Just Two Environment Variables to Get Started!

 restart: unless-stopped

-volumes: # use this section if you've setup a docker volume named channels-dvr, with CIFS or NFS, to bind to /mnt/dvr inside the container.
-Set ${HOST_DIR} to channels-dvr (HOST_DIR=channels_dvr) in that example.
+#0#volumes: # Remove the #x# to enable.
+Use this section if you've setup a docker volume named channels-dvr, with CIFS or NFS, to bind to /mnt/dvr inside the container.
+Set ${DVR_SHARE} to channels-dvr (DVR_SHARE=channels_dvr) in that example.

 You will not need to make any changes to the Docker Compose itself.
 However, you will need to add two environment variables: